Automattic/jetpack/to-test.md

 ## 3.9

+### Sitemaps

+That's a brand new module!
+Once you've activated it 2 sitemaps will generated, at `/sitemap.xml` and `news-sitemap.xml`.
+To test:

+- Make sure the sitemap isn't generated if your site is private.
+- Make sure the module isn't automatically enabled if you already use a Sitemap plugin.
+- Make sure the sitemaps work regardless of your permalink structure.
+- Check the posts included in both sitemaps.

 ### Carousel

 - Revert change that broke direct link to carousel image.
 To test, open the Carousel view, copy the URL from your browser bar, and reload that URL in a different tab.
 Carousel view should open for that specific image.